 Encryption is the process of encoding user data on an Android device using an encryption key to prevent an unauthorized party from accessing data.
-Google Pixel smartphones use file-based encryption (FBE), which allows different files to be encrypted with different keys that can be unlocked independently.
+Android 10 and above smartphones and tablets use file-based encryption (FBE), which allows different files to be encrypted with different keys that can be unlocked independently.